From a Simple Personal Initiative into a Legally Registered Non-Profit to International Foundation

 In 2017, the Foundation was legally established in Lebanon under the banner of poverty eradication as its primary focus, and centered on Sustainable Development Goal (SDG) “#1: No Poverty.”

-Late 2018, a drastic shift in strategy took place when the board of the foundation met and clearly stated that “poverty cannot be eradicated by giving items to the needy, poverty can be tamed while pushing the underprivileged back into the economic sector“.
-Hence, the foundation launches its first social enterprise called the Love Bites.
+In late 2018, a major shift sweeped the Foundation when its Board of Directors convened and collectively concluded that “poverty cannot be eradicated by giving items to the needy, poverty can only be tamed by pushing the underprivileged back into the economic sector.”
+It was this shift that would lead to the Foundation’s successful launch of its first social enterprise dubbed, “Love Bites.”

 In 2019, the social enterprise reached an unexpected success with more than 40 people on board, across 5 different pop-ups at malls all over Lebanon while being recognized on TV as a national success story.
 International communities rushed to invite the social enterprise to share its success.
 In September of 2019, Love Bites was showcased at the North American Lebanese Diaspora Energy conference held by the Ministry of Foreign Affairs in Lebanon and the Embassy of Lebanon in Washington D.C.
 The social enterprise continued its first world tour in different states across the United States and then made an appearance at the Arab League’s Arab Sustainability Conference in Cairo, and then onto Europe for the Paris Peace Forum in Paris.

 In October of 2019, a revolution in Lebanon erupted exposing many of the country’s deep-rooted macroeconomic issues, thereby pushing nearly all of Lebanon’s enterprises to the brink of collapse.
 The Foundation continued its work while shifting focus to emergency campaigns, donating items to underprivileged families on a weekly basis, and serving as a lifeline for some of the most challenged and vulnerable families.